This page tells you about the biological therapy drug gefitinib and its possible side effects. There are sections about

 - Skin changes – up to 3 out of 4 people (75%) have a rash or red, dry, itchy skin or acne.
 Rarely, this may be severe and you may need to stop treatment for a while

-- Diarrhoea affects 1 out of 2 people (50%) – drink plenty of fluid and tell your doctor or nurse if it becomes severe, or continues for more than 3 days
+- Diarrhoea affects 5 out of 10 people (50%) – drink plenty of fluids.
+Tell your doctor or nurse if it becomes severe or continues for more than 3 days

 - Feeling weak, and lacking in energy and strength

-- Feeling or being sick happens in about 1 out of every 10 people (10%) but is usually well controlled with anti sickness drugs
+- Feeling or being sick happens in about 1 out of every 10 people (10%) but is usually well controlled with anti sickness medicines

 - Loss of appetite happens in about 1 out of 10 people (10%)